vitejs/vite/docs/guide/features.md

 Note that Vite only performs transpilation on `.ts` files and does **NOT** perform type checking.
 It assumes type checking is taken care of by your IDE and build process.

 The reason Vite does not perform type checking as part of the transform process is because the two jobs work fundamentally differently.
 Transpilation can work on a per-file basis and aligns perfectly with Vite's on-demand compile model.
-In comparison, type checking quires knowledge of the entire module graph.
+In comparison, type checking requires knowledge of the entire module graph.
 Shoe-horning type checking into Vite's transform pipeline will inevitably compromise Vite's speed benefits.

 Vite's job is to get your source modules into a form that can run in the browser as fast as possible.
 To that end, we recommend separating static analysis checks from Vite's transform pipeline.
 This principle applies to other static analysis checks such as ESLint.